 Honeysuckle Plants - Lonicera spp.

 If the aromatic smell produced when blooming isn't enough for you to fall in love with this plant, then the sweet nectar of the flowers will clinch it.
-Hummingbirds, as well as other pollinators, visit the yellow to red flowers for a taste of the food it provides.
+Hummingbirds and other pollinators visit the yellow to red flowers for a taste of the food it provides.
 Honeysuckle will grow in most zones in the USA.
 It thrives in full sun and well-drained soil but is very adaptable to many types of soil conditions.
 As a garden plant, it is perfect for a trellis, fence, or arbor.

-Hummingbird Plants are great help for sitting on the porch watching wildlife
+Hummingbird Plants are great to help for sitting on the porch watching wildlife.